DrDarkShadow/docs-repo/markdown/GE_Medical_AI_System_Report.md

 ### Sheet: Deployment Stats

-This data appears to be a high-level summary or dashboard of key performance indicators (KPIs) for a software system or service, likely operating in the healthcare sector.
-It outlines the system's operational scale, with deployment in 12 hospitals across 3 countries.
-The data also quantifies daily usage and engagement, showing 142 active users and 4,500 API requests.
-A key technical performance metric is included, indicating a system uptime of 99.97%.
+This data appears to be a high-level summary or dashboard of Key Performance Indicators (KPIs) for a software system or service, likely operating in the healthcare sector.
+The metrics cover deployment scale (12 hospitals across 3 countries), user engagement (142 daily active users), system load (4,500 API requests per day), and operational reliability (99.97% uptime).